-(A) An owner or operator shall maintain an operating log that includes total hours of operation, type of fuel used, fuel consumption (cubic feet of

-- gas), cumulative hours of operation to date for the calendar year, and the actual startup and shutdown times on a daily basis. - (B) For emission control systems used to comply with this rule, an owner or operator shall maintain daily records of system operation and maintenance that demonstrates continuous operation and compliance of an emission control device during periods of emission producing activities. - (3) An owner or operator of any engine shall maintain a monthly operating log that includes total hours of operation, type of fuel used, fuel consumption (cubic feet of gas), and cumulative hours of operation since the last source test. - (4) An owner or operator of a unit required to conduct a source test, pursuant to Table 2, shall maintain records of any tuning or servicing of the unit and hours of operation subsequent to any tuning or servicing, until a source test is conducted.
+- (A) An owner or operator shall maintain an operating log that includes total hours of operation,- verified with a non-resettable totalizing time meter, type of fuel used, fuel consumption (cubic feet of gas), cumulative hours of operation to date for the calendar year, and the actual start-up and shut-down times on a daily basis. - (B) For emission control systems used to comply with this rule, an owner or operator shall maintain daily records of system operation and maintenance that demonstrates continuous operation and compliance of an emission control device during periods of emission producing activities. - (3) An owner or operator of any engine shall maintain a monthly operating log that includes total hours of operation, type of fuel used, fuel consumption (cubic feet of gas), and cumulative hours of operation since the last source test.